johanf85/home-assistant-heating-configuration/descriptionVoorEnum.md

   {% endraw %}
 ```

-### 6.9 Revert back to programmed set temperature after manual change
+### 6.11 Revert back to programmed set temperature after manual change

-According to `input_datetime.duur_manuele_verhoging` value a timer is started after which the set temperature will revert back to set temperature according to program.
+According to `input_datetime.duration_manual_temperature_change` value a timer is started after which the set temperature will revert back to set temperature according to program.

 Uses the [Timer integration](https://www.home-assistant.io/integrations/timer/)